 Specify pod management policy for Statefulsets created as part of YugabyteDB cluster.
 Valid values are

 storageClass of volumes.
 Typically, 1 volume per Master instance is sufficient, hence Master has a default storage count of

 1. If storage class isn't specified, it will be defaulted to

 standard storage class, before leaving this field out.

 resources attribute.
 The resources to be specified are

-resource property in itself is optional & it won’t be applied to created
+resource property in itself is optional and will not be applied to created

 StatefulSets, if omitted.
 You may also choose to specify either

 If you have enabled TLS encryption, then you can set:

 allow_insecure_connectionsflag to specify if insecure connections are allowed when TLS is enabled